alexjoverm/blog/source/_posts/Test-Deeply-Rendered-Vue-js-Components-in-Jest.md

 Then if you run the tests again with `npm t`, you'll see the `"CREATED!"` text in the terminal output.
 So, be cautious.

-Remember you can find the [full example on Github](https://github.com/alexjoverm/vue-testing-series/tree/https://github.com/alexjoverm/vue-testing-series/tree/Test-fully-rendered-Vue-js-Components-in-Jest).
+You can find the [full example on Github](https://github.com/alexjoverm/vue-testing-series/tree/https://github.com/alexjoverm/vue-testing-series/tree/Test-fully-rendered-Vue-js-Components-in-Jest).